 Our next stop was the Modhera sun temple, which is 35 km from Patan.
-This sun temple is not as grand as sun temple of Konark in Orissa.
-It is a beautifully built temple and a good example of Maru-Gurjara style of architecture.
+This sun temple is not as grand as the sun temple of Konark in Orissa.
+It is a beautifully built temple and a good example of the Maru-Gurjara style of architecture.

 Modhera Sun temple was much more crowded as compared to Rani ki Vav.
 There is no worship done in this temple and the complex is maintained by the Archeological survey of India.

 It is believed that the temple was built during 1024-25 during the reign of Bhima I of the Chaulukya dynasty.
 The temple is east facing and the three important structures in the complex are axially aligned.
 These three main structures are Gudhamandapa (The hall) with Garbhagriha (The shrine proper), Sabhamandapa (Outer assembly hall) and Kunda (The scared water tank).